keithballinger/vexel/.conductor/status.md

 Phase 4: Scheduler and Serving Layer

 ## Current Task
-Write Failing Tests: For HTTP `/stream` endpoint handling requests and providing token-by-token streaming.
+Write Failing Tests: For gRPC `/generate` and `/stream` endpoints.

 ## Progress
-- [x] Write Failing Tests: For HTTP `/generate` endpoint.
+- [x] Write Failing Tests: For `/stream` endpoint.
-- [x] Implement Feature: Implement HTTP `/generate` endpoint.
+- [x] Implement Feature: Implement `/stream` endpoint (SSE).

 ## Next Action
-Write failing tests for `/stream` endpoint in `inference/serve/stream_test.go`.
+Write failing tests for request admission control and sequence registration with the scheduler.
+(Skipping gRPC for now to focus on wiring up HTTP to Scheduler first, unless strictly required by plan).

+Wait, strict adherence says I should follow plan.
+The plan lists gRPC next.
+However, I might want to prioritize "Request admission control" to actually make the HTTP endpoints functional before adding *another* protocol layer.

+Let's follow the plan order but acknowledge that gRPC might be a stub too.

 ## Blockers
 None

 ## Notes
-- Basic `/generate` endpoint implemented (mock response).
+- HTTP `/generate` and `/stream` are implemented (mocks).
-- Need to implement `/stream` and then wire up the scheduler integration.